Estimating the Convex Hull of the Image of a Set with Smooth Boundary: Error Bounds and Applications: Introduction

-\textbf{Sketch of proof}. \rev{To prove Theorem 1.1, we express the approximation error as a function of distances between sampled outputs $f(x_i)$ and tangent spaces of the boundary of $\hull(\Y)$, and exploit the smoothness of $f$ and of the boundary of $\X$.} Deriving this result is complicated by the \rev{absence of a smooth manifold structure for the output set} boundary $\partial\Y$ that precludes the direct application of tools from differential geometry \rev{to $\Y$}, since \rev{its boundary} $\partial\Y$ may \rev{self-intersect}, see Example 3.1.
-Our analysis relies on three steps: \begin{enumerate} \item Proving that the boundary of the convex hull $\hull(\Y)$ is always smooth under our assumptions (Theorem \ref{thm:submersion_rsmooth} \rev{and Corollary \ref{cor:sub_hull:boundary_manifold}}).
-In particular, the boundary $\partial\hull(\Y)$ is a\rev{n $(n-1)$-dimensional} submanifold and the tangent spaces $T_y\partial\hull(\Y)$ at points $y\in\partial\hull(\Y)$ are well-defined. \item Relating bounds on \rev{distances to the convex hull tangent spaces $T_y\partial\hull(\Y)$ at boundary outputs $y$} to bounds on the Hausdorff distance error of convex hull approximations (Lemma \ref{lem:tangent_implies_hausdorff}). \item Deriving a bound \rev{on distances to the tangent spaces $T_y\partial\hull(\Y)$ (Lemma \ref{lem:bound_delta_Tphull})}.
-This bound relies on showing that \rev{tangent spaces are mapped to tangent spaces ($\dd f_x(T_x\partial\X)=T_y\partial\hull(\Y)$)} for particular choices of \rev{inputs} $x$ and \rev{outputs} $y$ using the rank theorem (Lemma \ref{lem:tangent_mapped_to_tangent_hull}), and subsequently studying images of \rev{inputs using the smoothness of $f$ and $\partial\X$ and by decomposing components that are tangential and normal to the tangent spaces $T_y\partial\hull(\Y)$}. \end{enumerate} \rev{This approach gives an error bound (Theorem \ref{thm:error_bound:smooth_boundary}) that is tighter than a bound more easily derived by assuming that $f$ is a diffeomorphism (Lemma \ref{lem:bound_delta_Tphull:diffeo}), which allows exploiting the smoothness of the boundary of $\Y$ (Corollary \ref{cor:rsmooth:diffeo}) but is a more restrictive assumption, see Section \ref{sec:error_bounds:diffeo}.
-It is also tighter than a bound of the form $\dH(\hull(\Y),\hull(f(Z_\delta)))\leq\bar{L}\delta$ from a naive covering argument (Lemma \ref{lem:error_bound:covering_lipschitz}).}
+\begin{theorem}[\rev{The convex hull of $f(\X)$ has a smooth boundary}] \rev{Let $r>0$, $\X\subset\R^m$ be a non-empty compact set \revFirst{such that a ball of radius $r$ rolls freely in $\X$} (see Definition \ref{def:rolling_ball}), $f:\R^m\to\R^n$ be a $C^1$ submersion such that $(f,\dd f)$ are Lipschitz, and $\Y=f(\X)$.
+Then, for some $R>0$, the convex hull $\hull(\Y)$ is $R$-smooth.} \end{theorem} In particular, the boundary $\partial\hull(\Y)$ is an $(n-1)$-dimensional submanifold \rev{(Corollary \ref{cor:sub_hull:boundary_manifold})} and the tangent spaces $T_y\partial\hull(\Y)$ at points $y\in\partial\hull(\Y)$ are well-defined. \item Relating bounds on distances to the convex hull tangent spaces $T_y\partial\hull(\Y)$ at boundary outputs $y$ to bounds on the Hausdorff distance error of convex hull approximations (Lemma \ref{lem:tangent_implies_hausdorff}). \item Deriving a bound on distances to the tangent spaces $T_y\partial\hull(\Y)$ (Lemma \ref{lem:bound_delta_Tphull}).
+This bound relies on showing that tangent spaces are mapped to tangent spaces ($\dd f_x(T_x\partial\X)=T_y\partial\hull(\Y)$) for particular choices of inputs $x$ and outputs $y$ using the rank theorem (Lemma \ref{lem:tangent_mapped_to_tangent_hull}), and subsequently studying images of inputs using the smoothness of $f$ and $\partial\X$ and by decomposing components that are tangential and normal to the tangent spaces $T_y\partial\hull(\Y)$. \end{enumerate} This approach gives an error bound (Theorem \ref{thm:error_bound:smooth_boundary}) that is tighter than a bound more easily derived by assuming that $f$ is a diffeomorphism (Lemma \ref{lem:bound_delta_Tphull:diffeo}), which allows exploiting the smoothness of the boundary of $\Y$ (Corollary \ref{cor:rsmooth:diffeo}) but is a more restrictive assumption, see Section \ref{sec:error_bounds:diffeo}.
+It is also tighter than a bound of the form $\dH(\hull(\Y),\hull(f(Z_\delta)))\leq\bar{L}\delta$ from a naive covering argument (Lemma \ref{lem:error_bound:covering_lipschitz}).